 The owner and the family will be notified in writing of the results of all inspections.
-When an inspection identifies HQS failures, the PHA will determine(1) whether or not the failure is a life-threatening condition and (2) whether the family or owner is responsible.
+When an inspection identifies deficiencies, the PHA will determine (1) whether or not the failure is a life-threatening condition and (2) whether the family or owner is responsible.

-When life-threatening conditions are identified, the PHA will immediately notify both parties by telephone, facsimile, or email.
+When life-threatening deficiencies are identified, the PHA will immediately notify both parties by telephone or email.
 The notice will specify who is responsible for correcting the violation.
 The corrective actions must be taken within 24 hours of the PHA's notice.

-When failures that are not life-threatening are identified, the PHA will send the owner and the family a written notification of the inspection results within 5 business days of the inspection.
+When failures that are severe or moderate are identified, the PHA will send the owner and the family a written notification of the inspection results within five business days of the inspection.
 The written notice will specify who is responsible for correcting the violation, and the time frame within which the failure must be corrected.
 Generally, not more than 30 days will be allowed for the correction.
+If low deficiencies are identified, these deficiencies will only be noted for informational purposes.

-The notice of inspection results will inform the owner that if life-threatening conditions are not corrected within 24 hours, and non-life threatening conditions are not corrected within the specified timeframe (or any PHA-approved extension), the owner's HAP will be abated in accordance with PHA policy (see 8-II.G.).
-Likewise, in the case of family caused deficiencies, the notice will inform the family that if corrections are not made within the specified time frame(or any PHA-approved extension, if applicable) the family's assistance will be terminated in accordance with PHA policy (see Chapter 12).
+The notice of inspection results will inform the owner that if life-threatening conditions are not corrected within 24 hours, and non-life-threatening conditions are not corrected within the specified time frame (or any PHA-approved extension), the owner's HAP will be abated in accordance with PHA policy (see 8-II.G.).

+Likewise, in the case of family caused deficiencies, the notice will inform the family that if corrections are not made within the specified time frame (or any PHA-approved extension, if applicable) the family's assistance will be terminated in accordance with PHA policy (see